 After 63 wonderful years of marriage, Joe passed away in 2014, and Pinky moved from Angleton to Houston to be closer to her three children, two of whom are lawyers, and one a retired chemical engineer.
 When she moved, she sold some property near Angleton that she and her late-husband inherited from his family.
 In fact, the land she sold was originally a land-grant made to her family after service in the Texas Army in the Battle of San Jacinto.
 Since generations of their family grew up in and supported the community in and around Angleton, she felt it appropriate to use the proceeds from the sale of their land to continue supporting missions in their local community.

 Pinky believes mission work is closely tied to growth in discipleship and is a firm believer in the concept of stewardship, noting her long-held belief that Christians should tithe both time and money to continue God’s work.
-For those who contribute primarily with tithes and offerings, she hopes this missions-focused endowment will nurture more participation in the outreach ministries of the church as an avenue for growth in their own faith journey.
+For those who contribute primarily with tithes and offerings, she hopes this mission-focused endowment will nurture more participation in the outreach ministries of the church as an avenue for growth in their own faith journey.
 “The closer you are to God, the more you want to do,” she observed.